-- Capabilities: when faced with urgent threats and protection needs, knowing what types of commercial CUAS technologies are available and how equipment relates to unique operational, testing, and evaluation needs,
+- Capabilities: When faced with urgent threats and protection needs, knowing what types of commercial CUAS technologies are available and how equipment relates to unique operational, testing, and evaluation needs.

-On the technology front, the PEO directs the development of modeling and simulation software and other computational capabilities to gain valuable analytical insight into the UAS domain.
+On the technology front, the PEO UAS directs the development of modeling and simulation software and other computational capabilities to gain valuable analytical insight into the UAS domain.
 Much of this modeling work involves determining core UAS physical characteristics and signatures and calculating the performance of CUAS systems in specific settings.
-The PEO UAS maintains an active test program to assess commercial solutions through its Technical Assessment of CUAS Technologies in Cities effort managed by our National Urban Security Technology Laboratory (NUSTL).
+PEO UAS maintains an active test program to assess commercial solutions through its Technical Assessment of CUAS Technologies in Cities effort managed by our National Urban Security Technology Laboratory (NUSTL).
 Another effort focuses on developing an urban test bed and operational prototype to improve UAS detection, tracking and identification in the National Capital Region.
 These refined CUAS performance models, combined with timely descriptions of potentially nefarious UAS, support security planning for special events by optimizing existing capabilities and informing acquisition plans for new capabilities.

-Finally, the PEO aids DHS components and homeland security practitioners in their ongoing efforts to plan and execute security arrangements for National Special Security Events and high-value locations.
+Finally, S&T aids DHS components and homeland security practitioners in their ongoing efforts to plan and execute security arrangements for National Special Security Events and high-value locations.
 This allows components and law enforcement partners to optimize CUAS security postures, like predicted attack modes and the optimal placement of sensors.
 The PEO has provided operational support for the Democratic and Republican National Conventions, the Presidential Inauguration, and the 2017 Super Bowl — and on one such occasion helped to detect unauthorized drones.
-The PEO directs resources for forensic analysis after engagements and assists in developing CUAS concept of operations and table top exercises.
+S&T directs resources for forensic analysis after engagements and assists in developing CUAS concept of operations and table top exercises.
 It also works with the First Responder community to define UAS/CUAS use cases, technical requirements and training needs.